 Social Marketing and Sustainability

-In recent years, my teaching and research interests have moved towards sustainability marketing and social marketing.
+In recent years, my teaching and research interests have moved towards sustainable marketing and social marketing.
 I am studying ecovillages, whose members live in intentional communities striving to practice and promote sustainable lifestyles.
 Situated in the margins of mainstream societies, both figuratively and literally, ecovillages pose alternative modes of living and consuming with often utopian undertones.

 - Üçok Hughes, M., & Martin, D. (2018, July).
 When Utopian Ideologies Meet Marketplace Realities: Fairy Tale Dreams at Ecovillage Communities.
 Paper presented at Consumer Culture Theory Conference, Odense, Denmark.

 - Üçok Hughes, M. & McConnell, W. (2016, August).
 Alternative Lifestyles for a Sustainable Future: Issues, Dilemmas and Paradoxes of Ecovillages.
 Paper presented at International Society for Markets and Development Conference, Lima, Peru.

 - McConnell, W. & Üçok Hughes, M. (2016, August).
 Fissures of “Place” in the Globalization of Marketing: Leveraging Survival for Cabo Pulmo, North America’s Oldest Coral Reef.
 Paper presented at International Society for Markets and Development Conference, Lima, Peru.